CAS ETH in Applied Automation Technology

 Prof. John Lygeros

 This first module serves as an introduction to the topics of systems theory and automatic control.
 We start with a brief overview of the role of control theory throughout history and up until current times.
-The participants will realize the fundamental importance of such hidden science that enables most modern technologies and infrastructures.
+The participants will realize the fundamental importance of such hidden science that enables the vast majority of modern technologies and infrastructures.
 We focus the attention on the fundamental control scheme, the role of feedback, and we discuss how mathematics can be used to model physical systems via differential equations.

 Dr. Andrea Martinelli

-Dynamical systems are essentially mathematical models that are used to describe reality, from robotic arms to infectious diseases to the weather forecast.
+Dynamical systems are essentially mathematical models that are used to describe reality, from robotic arms to infectious diseases to human decision making.
 In this module, we explore the most important aspects of dynamical systems, such as solutions, equilibria, stability, controllability, and observability.
-From an practitioner/engineering perspective, all of these properties constitute the fundamental conceptual tools that are used to design controllers that automatically regulate the behaviour of the system.
+From an practitioner/engineering perspective, all of these properties constitute the fundamental bulding blocks that are used to design automatic controllers, i.e., that automatically regulate the behaviour of the system.

 Prof. John Lygeros